georgecatalin/my_yocto_cookbook/README.md

 # A Yocto Cookbook
-This repository contains a curated collection of Yocto Project resources, including custom recipes, configuration snippets, layer examples, build tips, and troubleshooting notes for learning Yocto.
+This repository contains a curated collection of Yocto Project resources, including custom recipes, configuration snippets, layer examples, build tips, and troubleshooting notes for **learning** or **refreshing** your **knowledge in Yocto Project**.

 ## Personal Notes
 The repository holds the necessary directories and files as meta-layers, recipes, .bbappend files etc, and also listings from the commands run on **console-line terminals** of the **development machine** and, the **target machine**, upon deployment for the a straightforward understanding of the workflow.
 The listings of the command line carry also also errors, and their steps for debugging and resolution.